Updated on June 2nd, 2021, by Nikolaos Sismanis

 Micron Technology (MU)

-Appaloosa increased its Facebook stake by around 13%, placing the stock in its fourth-largest position.
-Shares account for around 8% of the fund’s holdings.
-With growing financials, one of Wall St.’s healthiest balance sheets, and the best platform for advertisers to utilize, Facebook remains an attractive pick at a reasonable valuation.
+Appaloosa decreased its Facebook stake by around 9%, retaining the stock in its fourth-largest position.
+Shares account for around 9.2% of the fund’s holdings.
+With strong growth, a healthy balance sheet, and the best platform for advertisers to utilize, Facebook remains an attractive pick at a reasonable valuation.

-The company reported an all-time high bottom line of $11.22 billion and is only trading at 22 times its underlying earnings, despite its rapid growth.
-With its ARPU (average revenue per user) proliferating, we are confident that Facebook’s financials will continue expanding rapidly, and the stock will have to eventually reflect the company’s underlying qualities.
+With its ARPU (average revenue per user) growing, we are confident that Facebook’s financials will continue expanding rapidly, and the stock will eventually reflect the company’s underlying qualities, sending shares significantly higher.

 Alibaba Group (BABA)